RedLinesNT/Unity-ConsoleCommand-Utility/README.md

 ```

 The command written is `hello_what -name "world"` and the output should be `Hello world!`.<br/>
-This code is available in the source code.
+You can see a demo of that specific command in the section below...

 <a href="#"><img src="Docs/Assets/UCCU-SECTION01-02.png" alt="Editor Custom Console" id="overview-editor-console" width=600/></a><br/>
 When I first made the utility, it was only aimed to be working on Dedicated Servers.<br>